pihome-shc/PiHomeHVAC/README.md

 Version 3.03 Introduces Graph Archiving.
 Optionally all sensors which generate a graph can be archived to a CSV file at midnight each day, the storage path can be set to any location prefered.
 Additionally a new Graph category, Min/Max, has been added, it used the data from the archive file to display separate graphs for the minimum and maximum sensor readings on a daily basis.

 Version 3.04 Adds support for MySensor relay sketches which use 'Heartbeat' signals ie. the WT32-ETH01 adapter where the sketch version is > 0.37 and the Zone Controller or Multi Controller where the sketch version is > 0.33.
 For these adapters the relay state will only be updated on change rather than being continually rewrite, additionally any unallocated relays will be restored to the OFF state by the 'Heartbeat' process.

+Version 3.05 Changes to ESP32-ETH01 Gateway Controller sketch to only write updates on state change.
+Rollup of various bug fixes.

+Version 3.06 Remove dependancy on paho-mqtt Version 1.5.
+Changes to Multi-Controller sketch.

+Version 3.07 Adds support zones with multiple sensors, using average sensor temperature reading.
+Update to Bootstrap Version 3.5.7.

 ## Setup: